-There are many fun ways to teach times tables and many benefits to teaching them too.
-Helping your students grasp multiplication facts makes it easier to move onto higher mathematical functions, they support many mathematical strategies such as area and perimeter and percentages, mastery and they’re also a valuable skill for later life.
+There are many fun primary school maths games to teach times tables and many benefits to teaching them too.
+Helping your students grasp multiplication facts makes it easier to move onto higher mathematical functions.
+They support many mathematical strategies such as area and perimeter and percentages, mastery and they’re also a valuable skill for later life.

 Sing-Along as a Class